BelledonneCommunications/linphone-sdk/README.md

 Requirement:
  - Xcode >= 12

+Configure the project with:

+`cmake --preset=macos`

+And build it with:

+`cmake --build --preset=macos`

+As for the iOS build, you can alternatively build with Ninja instead of Xcode by specifying it during the configuration step:

+`cmake --preset=macos -G Ninja`

 ### Windows

+Configure the project with:

+`cmake --preset=windows`

+As for all other platforms, you can then build with:

- `cmake --build .` works on Windows as for all platforms.
+`cmake --build --preset=windows`

 However it may be convenient to build from Visual Studio, which you can do:
  - open `linphone-sdk.sln` with Visual Studio
  - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to Cmake (see customization options below).
  - use `Build solution` to build.